djessup/java-webserver/README.md

 A simple multi-threaded web server written in Java and implementing the HTTP/1.1 specification.

+== Requirements

+* Java 8

+== Building

+Run the Maven `package` goal:

+`mvn clean package`

+This will produce an executable JAR in the `target` directory.

 == Usage

-Start the server on the default port (8080):
+Start the server with default settings:

 `java -jar java-webserver.jar`

 Start the server on a specific port:

+`java -jar java-webserver.jar --port 80`

+Specify an alternate docroot:

-`java -jar java-webserver.jar [port]`
+`java -jar java-webserver.jar --docroot /path/to/docroot`

-Display usage information:
+Display all options and usage information:

 `java -jar java-webserver.jar --help`